 In July 2015, the FASB issued ASU No. 2015-11, Simplifying the Measurement of Inventory.
 ASU No. 2015-11 requires that inventory within the scope of the guidance be measured at the lower of cost and net realizable value.
 Inventory measured using last-in, first-out (LIFO) and retail inventory method (RIM) are excluded from this new guidance.
-This ASU replaces the concept of market with the single measurement of net realizable value and is intended to create efficiencies for preparers and more closely aligns U.S. GAAP with IFRS.
-This ASU is effective for public business entities in fiscal years beginning after December 15, 2016, including interim periods within those years.
+This ASU replaces the concept of market with the single measurement of net realizable value and is intended to create efficiencies for preparers and more closely align U.S. GAAP with IFRS.
+This ASU is effective for public business entities in fiscal years, and interim periods within those years, beginning after December 15, 2016.
 Prospective application is required and early adoption is permitted as of the beginning of an interim or annual reporting period.
-The Company is currently evaluating the impact this standard will have on its financial statements and related disclosures, but does not expect this ASU to have a material effect on its consolidated financial statements and related disclosures.
+This ASU will not have a material effect on the Company's consolidated financial statements and related disclosures.

 In November 2015, the FASB issued ASU.
 No. 2015-17, Balance Sheet Classification of Deferred Taxes.
 ASU No. 2015-17 simplifies the presentation of deferred taxes on the balance sheet by requiring classification of all deferred tax items as noncurrent including valuation allowances by jurisdiction.
-The ASU is effective for public entities for annual periods beginning after December 15, 2016, and interim periods within those annual reporting periods.
+The ASU is effective for public entities for annual and interim periods beginning after December 15, 2016.
 Early adoption is permitted as of the beginning of any interim or annual reporting period.
-The Company has not yet determined the effect of the standard on its ongoing reporting.
+The Company is currently evaluating the impact this standard will have on its financial statements and related disclosures, but does not expect the effect to be material.

 In March 2016, the FASB issued ASU No. 2016-02, Leases.
-The main difference between the provisions of ASU No. 2016-02 and previous U.S. GAAP is the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases under previous U.S. GAAP.
+The main difference between the provisions of ASU No. 2016-02 and previous U.S. GAAP is the recognition of right-of-use assets and lease liabilities by lessees for those leases classified as operating leases under previous U.S. GAAP.
 ASU No. 2016-02 retains a distinction between finance leases and operating leases, and the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from previous U.S. GAAP.
-For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
+For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize right-of-use assets and lease liabilities.
 The accounting applied by a lessor is largely unchanged from that applied under previous U.S. GAAP.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-This ASU is effective for public business entities in fiscal years beginning after December 15, 2018, including interim periods within those years.
+This ASU is effective for public business entities in fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 Early adoption is permitted as of the beginning of any interim or annual reporting period.
 The Company has not yet determined the effect of the standard on its ongoing reporting.

 In March 2016, the FASB issued ASU No. 2016-04, Liabilities-Extinguishment of Liabilities: Recognition of Breakage for Certain Prepaid Stored-Value Products.
 ASU No. 2016-04 contains specific guidance for the derecognition of prepaid stored-value product liabilities within the scope of this ASU.
-This ASU is effective for public entities for annual periods beginning after December 15, 2017, and interim periods within those annual reporting periods.
+This ASU is effective for public entities for annual and interim periods beginning after December 15, 2017.
 Early adoption is permitted as of the beginning of any interim or annual reporting period.
 The Company does not expect this ASU to have a material effect on its consolidated financial statements and related disclosures.